Asymptotic-preserving semi-implicit finite volume scheme for Extended Magnetohydrodynamics: Conclusion

 \section{Conclusion}

-The goal of this work is to develop a semi-implicit finite-volume scheme for solving the XMHD equations while asymptotically preserving the ideal MHD, resistive and Hall limits.
+The goal of this work is to develop a semi-implicit finite-volume scheme for solving the XMHD equations while asymptotically preserving in the ideal MHD limit.
+Moreover, it produces promising results at the resistive and Hall MHD limits.
 This potentially enables the current solver to handle a wider range of density regimes, which is particularly important for high-energy-density (HED) plasma systems.
 Such systems often exhibit large density variations that must be accurately captured to improve the understanding and control of the plasma’s energy and stability.

 This is accomplished by first re-writing the governing equations such that it preserves most of the ideal MHD framework, allowing existing ideal MHD solvers or algorithms to be re-used.
 For instance, the advantage of preserving locally divergence-free magnetic field by placing magnetic-field at face-center through constrained transport method is employed in this XMHD solver.
 Naturally, the $\mathbf{E}$ field is placed at cell edges, together with $\mathbf{J}$ field for consistency during implicit source term updates.
 However, the implicit source term update requires directional splitting to avoid spatial biasing since it requires all of the edge-centered $\mathbf{J}$ and $\mathbf{E}$ components which are not co-located.
 The Jacobian matrix for the governing equations without the source terms is also obtained to determine the diffusive stabilization for the non-ideal components of the LLF Riemann solver evaluated at the cell faces.
 But this is not sufficient stability-wise, especially at low density where non-ideal effects become significant and therefore, a density-dependent slope limiter is used to increase flux diffusivity away from the continuum limit.
 Finally, since all the variables are not co-located, interpolation of values across different topological elements of the computational cell is required and simple arithmetic averaging seems sufficient for the test problems here.